 Great for creating strikezone density plots (horizontal and vertical location as they crossed home plate).

-Encompasses all the bells and whistles of the pitchRx::strikeFX
+Encompasses all the bells and whistles of the pitchRx::strikeFX.

 You can run the local version by: